 Peer Mentoring Others with Spinal Cord Injuries

 “People say I came a long way based on everything I broke.
 I haven’t had many complications, and I feel really thankful for that,” Mason says.
-Quadriplegics often face complications such as pressure sores and UTIs (urinary tract infections), and knowing this, Mason wanted to do what he could to help them.
+Quadriplegics often face complications such as pressure sores and urinary tract infections.
+Knowing this, Mason wanted to do what he could to help them.

 He is now a certified Christopher and Dana Reeve Foundation peer mentor, and he visits his old rehab to talk with recently injured patients before they are discharged to go back home.